tdw46/Wafer4_x-y_Fix/Readme.txt

 Data must be in the following format in the manually fixed vctrl_sweep file:
 ... | Y | X | Y(Real) | X(Real) | ...

-Files that you want to fix MUST be copied to your local machine before running this script.
-It does not have permission to access network drives.

 ----------------------------------------------------------------------
 NOTES: